lucastnr/snake-game/README.md

 # Snake Game

-Jogo da Cobra feito utilizando HTML, CSS e JavaScript nativo.
+Made using HTML, CSS and native JavaScript.